Cuba marks end of an era as Castro hands over to Diaz-Canel - Journal du Cameroun

 Although he has advocated fewer restrictions on the press and a greater openness to the internet, he also has a ruthless streak, with harsh words for Cuba’s dissidents and the United States.

+In his speech to the Assembly, the former engineer said he would press for increased use of technology as the country seeks to modernize its infrastructure.

-Crucially, he will remain under the watchful eye of Castro, who will continue to serve as the head of Cuba’s all-powerful Communist Party.
+Crucially, he will remain under the watchful eye of Castro, who confirmed on Thursday that he will continue to serve as the head of Cuba’s all-powerful Communist Party until its next congress in 2021.

+“My second and final mandate (as party head) will expire in 2021,” Castro told delegates at the Assembly.

+“From then on, I will be a soldier alongside the people, defending the revolution.”

-“Raul Castro will still preside over decisions of major importance for the present and future of the nation,” Diaz-Canel said Thursday.
+Diaz-Canel said in his own speech that Castro “will still preside over decisions of major importance for the present and future of the nation.”

 The new leader will be tasked with pursuing reforms begun by Castro to open up Cuba’s economy to small private entrepreneurs and reach a rapprochement with its Cold War arch-enemy, the United States.